-In 2015 a new law was passed assigning the PUCO with the duties of enforcing Ohio’s damage prevention laws.
+In 2015 Ohio law assigned PUCO with the duties of enforcing Ohio’s damage prevention laws.
 Aggrieved parties will have the option of reporting alleged compliance failures to the PUCO to be investigated.
 When the investigation is complete, the PUCO will then forward the information to the Underground Technical Committee (UTC), a committee made up of individuals with knowledge and experience in safe excavation, who will decide if a compliance failure occurred and determine an appropriate consequence.

 What is the purpose of the new damage prevention registration fee?